Listening to the Migraine World Summit talk called Progressive Migraine Risk factors with Richard Lipton. To register for the online talks click HERE.

 Is migraine a progressive disease?
 Short answer in a subgroup it is.

 Lipton has done a large study on who and why people go chronic as well as treatment of migraines.
 25% percent of people with episodic migraines get minimal effective treatment for disabling migraines.
 This includes going to the doctor first, second getting the diagnosis correct and getting the proper treatment.
-It is substantially worse for chronic migraines where the criteria is a proper diagnosis, any guideline treatment, and any acute treatment.
+It is substantially worse for chronic migraine where the criteria is a proper diagnosis, any guideline treatment, and any acute treatment.
 It found only 5% are getting minimally effective treatment.
 Lipton stated there is a lot of miscommunication about frequency when it comes to chronic migraineurs… attacks vs days.
 So I may have 9 attacks over the span of 15 days.
 Or have headaches I do not report because they are not ‘bad’ enough.

 - having a high frequency to begin with,